 Annotate PRO: School Resources Edition

-Does a professor or staff member suggesting an action affect that student’s trajectory?
+Does a professor or staff member suggesting students take advantage of these resources affect that student’s trajectory?
 We think so.
 We know.

 Colleges and universities have deep resources to help students succeed: tutoring, counseling, advising, librarians, peer tutors…websites, offices, phone numbers…